a-amato3/Checked-App/README.md

 ### User Guide
+- Please allow some time for the server to start up if the app has been inactive for a while.
 - When creating a task, the due date can be set to a specific date or left blank to automatically complete the task on the current date.
 - When dragging a task to a different list, the task will be completed on the current date.
 - Toasts will appear when a task is created, updated or deleted.